 Robert Cialdini, a professor emeritus at Arizona State University, identified six principles of persuasion.
 They are:

-Commitment and consistency: consistent beliefs and behaviors.
-You ask a person for a small promise or action that they promise to follow through on, that isn’t overwhelming.
+Commitment and consistency: Consistent beliefs and behaviors.
+You ask a person for a small promise or action that they promise to follow through with that isn’t overwhelming.
 It should be something that they’re accountable for, that other people will witness them doing.
 Once they engage in that action, they receive a reward from you.

-Likability - you or your brand needs to appear attractive.
-Your website or your company needs to look good for people to believe you or do what you’re asking them to do.
-If people like you, they’re more likely to act like you’re asking them to perform.
+Likability: You or your brand needs to appear attractive.
+Your website or your company needs to look good for people to do what you’re asking them to do.
+If people like you, they’re more likely to do what you’re asking them to perform.

-Authority - We tend to follow people who look like they’re in charge.
-People who are in positions of authority represent truthfulness, whether that means they have a badge, uniform, When a person who has clout tells us that we should do something or purchase an item, we’re more likely to listen than when the average person tells us to act.
+Authority: We tend to follow people who look like they’re in charge.
+People who are in positions of authority represent truthfulness, whether that means they have a badge, uniform, or a title.
+When a person who has clout tells us that we should do something or purchase an item, we’re more likely to listen than when the average person tells us to act.

 Persuasion Techniques in Writing and Beyond

 There are three practical ways to persuade someone of an argument.
 They are reason, emotion, and trust.